viamrobotics/docs/docs/components/camera/transform.md

 **Attributes:**

-- `detector_name`: The name of the detector defined in the [Vision Service](/services/vision).
+- `detector_name`: The name of the detector configured in the [Vision Service](/services/vision).
-- `confidence_threshold`: Specify to only display detections above the specified threshold.
+- `confidence_threshold`: Specify to only display detections above the specified threshold (decimal between 0 and 1).

 {{% /tab %}}
 {{% tab name="Depth Edges" %}}